esthercamilo/pubabsnlp/README.md

-# Unlocking New Insights from PubMed Articles Abstracts: Conceptual Extraction and Clustering Methodology Applied to Pipelines for Pharmacogene Phenotype prediction
+# Pipeline for NCBI information extraction and named entity recognition applied to pharmacogenomics

 ## Introduction